Terms and Conditions for buying goods and services on our website

-Version: 2.0.
-Issue date: 15/6/16.
+Version: 4.0 Issue date: 01/04/22

 - This cancellation right does not apply in the case of:

-- any products that become mixed inseparably with other items after their delivery;
+- any products that become mixed inseparably with other items after their delivery; or

-- any products that are made to your specifications or are clearly personalised;
+- any products that are made to your specifications or are clearly personalised.

-- where the first day for delivery of any service, whether training or consultancy, falls within a period of 14 days from the day on which the service was purchased, then your right of cancellation does not apply on or after the last business day preceding the first day for delivery of that service.
+- Under this right to cancel, and where the first day for delivery of any service falls within 14 days from the day on which the contract was established, you must make the cancellation at least one clear day before the planned first day of delivery; in other words, your right of cancellation does not apply on or after the last business day preceding the first day for delivery of that service.

-||End of the cancellation period
+||End of cancellation period

 Your contract is for a single product (which is not delivered in instalments on separate days).

-|The end date is the end of 14 days after the day on which you receive the product.
-Example: if we provide you with an order confirmation on 1 January and you receive the product on 10 January you may cancel at any time between 1 January and the end of the day on 24 January.
+|The end date is 14 days after the day on which you receive the product.
+For example, if we provide you with an order confirmation on 1 January and you receive the product on 10 January, you may cancel at any time between 1 January and the end of the day on 24 January.

 Your contract is for either of the following:

-- one product delivered in instalments on separate days.
+- One product delivered in instalments on separate days.

-- multiple products delivered on separate days.
+- Multiple products delivered on separate days.

 |The end date is 14 days after the day on which you receive the last instalment of the product or the last of the separate products ordered.
-Example: if we provide you with an order confirmation on 1 January and you receive the first instalment of your product or the first of your separate products on 10 January and the last instalment or last separate product on 15 January you may cancel in respect of all instalments and any or all of the separate products at any time between 1 January and the end of the day on 29 January.
+For example, if we provide you with an order confirmation on 1 January and you receive the first instalment of your product or the first of your separate products on 10 January and the last instalment or last separate product on 15 January, you may cancel in respect of all instalments and any or all of the separate products at any time between 1 January and the end of the day on 29 January.